 After the court hearing that will allow both the victim and the abuser to speak on the situation, the court may issue a permanent restraining order.
 Permanent orders can last up to 1 year and be extended for additional periods if the judge deems it necessary.

 Note that Connecticut also offers family violence protective orders, which are issued by a criminal court judge at arraignment after an abuser has been arrested.
 This is distinguishable from the above civil restraining order.

-If you have been involved in an incident of domestic violence in New Haven, Connecticut, do not hesitate to contact a lawyer immediately for legal protection and guidance.
+If you have been involved in an incident of domestic violence, do not hesitate to contact a New Haven domestic violence lawyer immediately for legal protection and guidance.